-Sure, it doesn’t happen all that often, but…when you receive an invitation to a job interview over food or drinks, take these steps to be well-prepared and successful.
+Sure, it doesn’t happen all that often, but…when you receive an invitation to a job interview over lunch, take these steps to be well-prepared and successful.

-Preparation for a Job Interview in a Restaurant
+Preparation for a Lunch Interview in a Restaurant

 Meeting a stranger at a strange location, outside of the work location, offers some definite challenges for you.